Manhattan HVAC

 Yes.
 Brownstones in Chelsea, Harlem, the Upper West Side, and Greenwich Village are a regular project for us.
 Mitsubishi Hyper-Heat (H2i) units hold full capacity down to minus 13 Fahrenheit, so one system handles both heating and cooling for the whole building.
 Typical four-story brownstone installations run $25,000 to $55,000 and qualify for Con Edison Clean Heat rebates up to $10,000.

 Yes.
-We dispatch 24 hours a day, seven days a week, every day of the year.
-A live person answers (212) 810-0915 at 3 AM the same way they do at 3 PM.
-Commercial facilities, restaurants, medical offices, and tenant-occupied residential buildings get priority routing.
+Dispatcher answers 24/7.
+(212) 810-0915 is answered at 3 AM the same way as at 3 PM.
+Same-day dispatch, prioritized by severity.
+Commercial facilities, restaurants, medical offices, and tenant-occupied residential buildings get top of the queue.

 Yes.
 Manhattan co-ops and condos are the core of our residential work.
 We carry same-day COIs, meet every building insurance requirement, file DOB mechanical permits, and coordinate with management companies, supers, and resident managers on UES, UWS, Murray Hill, Gramercy, Tribeca, and Financial District addresses.
 We also handle co-op board engineering packages with noise studies, lineset routing diagrams, and condenser placement drawings when approvals require them.